Bettina Pousttchi's site-specific installation 26 May - 18 July

 On the 26th of May 1821, Karl Friedrich Schinkel’s newly built design for the Königliches Schauspielhaus was festively opened at Gendarmenmarkt.
 Exactly 200 years later, Konzerthaus Berlin celebrates its anniversary by unveiling the site-specific installation by Berlin-based artist Bettina Pousttchi on the main façade.
-The work invites visitors to take a fresh look at the building and question their own perceptions.
-Regardless of how the pandemic and public regulation develop, the artwork will remain visible to the public until June 30th.
+The work invited visitors to take a fresh look at the building and question their own perceptions.

 The newly produced black-and-white façade installation Amplifier draws on Schinkel’s architecture and the urban environment of Gendarmenmarkt.
 A frontal view of the portico reveals five photographically printed columns between the six familiar Ionic columns.
 Unlike the historic columns, Pousttchi’s photographic columns extend beyond the first pediment, leading directly to the portico’s higher second pediment.
 By altering the familiar dimensions, the installation changes the real perception of the building, creating a new experience of its own.